confluentinc/CCloud-Serverless-Integration/README.md

     (cd aws-cli && ./read-latest-log-events.sh | less)
     ```
       If there isn't any output wait a few minutes and run it again.
 Note this command only shows events from the latest log file.
-   2. Go to the Confluent Cloud Console and click on the `Data Lineage` link you should see something like this
+   2. Go to the Confluent Cloud Console and click on the `Stream Lineage` link you should see something like this
     ![Dataflow to Lambda image](images/pushing-data-from-ccloud.png)

 ### Run the ksqlDB queries to process Lambda results